labring/sealos/docs/4.0/docs/examples/low-code-platform/install-appsmith.md

-# Quick installation of low-code platform Appsmith
+# Quick installation of Appsmith

 [Appsmith](https://github.com/appsmithorg/appsmith) is an open-source platform to build, deploy, and maintain internal apps.
 You can build anything from simple CRUD apps, admin panels, dashboards to custom business apps and complicated multi-step workflows.